-There will be three deliverables:
+There will be two deliverables:

-2-4 fully documented and implemented EAVs, contributing to the ROADS.
-This will include documentation that Pilot Services derived from EAVs critically support Key Objectives of the Arctic Observing Assessment Framework
+The AMAP Secretariat will facilitate and co-ordinate one or more Expert Panels that will develop 2-4 documented EAVs, contributing to the ROADS.

 Preparing and submitting an application for ArcticGEOSS as a GEO Initiative.